User Profile: Katherine Pitts

 Research highlights: NASA’s DEVELOP program provides opportunities for early-career scientists to use Earth observations to conduct research related to a wide range of global environmental issues.
-Started in 1999, DEVELOP is part of NASA’s Applied Sciences Program, and addresses environmental and policy concerns through the practical application of NASA Earth observations to the areas of agriculture, climate, disasters, ecological forecasting, energy, health and air quality, oceans, water resources, and weather.
+Started in 1999, DEVELOP is part of the Applied Sciences Program, and addresses environmental and policy concerns through the practical application of NASA Earth observations to the areas of agriculture, climate, disasters, ecological forecasting, energy, health and air quality, oceans, water resources, and weather.
 More than 350 DEVELOP participants each year conduct research at NASA centers and regional locations across the country.

 Katherine Pitts participated in the DEVELOP program in 2010 and 2011 while earning her master’s degree in meteorology at San Jose State University.
 Her research during two 10-week DEVELOP program sessions at NASA’s Ames Research Center at Moffett Field, California (about 40 miles south of San Francisco), is a good example of how early-career scientists in the program use Earth observation data to foster research designed to “bridge the gap between NASA Earth science and society” to address community concerns.

-During her first summer in the DEVELOP program, Pitts and her research team used the Environmental Protection Agency’s (EPA) Better Assessment Science Integrating point & Nonpoint Sources (BASINS) model to evaluate flood risk at Ames under future climate scenarios.
+During her first summer in the DEVELOP program, Pitts and her research team used the Environmental Protection Agency’s Better Assessment Science Integrating point and Nonpoint Sources (BASINS) model to evaluate flood risk at Ames under future climate scenarios.
 Because Ames is located at the southern end of San Francisco Bay, evaluations must consider not only rainfall, but also the risk of damage from erosion and flooding from tidal actions and storm surges, especially when combined with the effects of El Niño.
 A warming climate is expected to produce more frequent and intense rain events in this location.
 Flood risk at Ames also is expected to rise with a projected increase in impervious surfaces (such as roads) as the area grows in population.

 To study past flooding events, the team collected measurements from the Moffett Field meteorological station, the National Centers for Environmental Information (formerly the National Climatic Data Center), the California Irrigation Management Information System, and the National Solar Radiation Database.
-They also collected digital elevation models from the United States Geological Survey (USGS).
+They also collected digital elevation models from the United States Geological Survey.
 These data were used to run the BASINS model to simulate the mean daily streamflow across Ames when rain events similar to those that occurred during the strong 1997/1998 El Niño happen in a projected warmer climate.

-During her second summer in the DEVELOP program at Ames, Pitts and her colleagues used the Ames Terrestrial Observation and Prediction System (TOPS) to analyze the impacts of projected climate change on different California ecosystems for the period 1950-2099 based on climate data from NOAA’s Geophysical Fluid Dynamics Laboratory (GFDL) models.
+During her second summer in the DEVELOP program at Ames, Pitts and her colleagues used the Ames Terrestrial Observation and Prediction System (TOPS) to analyze the impacts of projected climate change on different California ecosystems for the period 1950-2099 based on climate data from NOAA’s Geophysical Fluid Dynamics Laboratory models.
 TOPS uses input from satellite, aircraft, and ground sensors as well as output from weather, climate, and application models to make forecasts of ecosystem conditions.
 The California state data were separated into regions of similar climate and watersheds of interest.
 The team conducted a statistical analysis of the TOPS output of monthly temperature, precipitation, gross primary productivity, evapotranspiration, soil runoff, and vapor pressure deficit.